Round Dollar Price Tops $2.05 on Top Exchanges (RD)

 Round Dollar’s genesis date was July 19th, 2021.
 Round Dollar’s total supply is 15,994 tokens.
 Round Dollar’s official Twitter account is @onecashwallet and its Facebook page is accessible here.
 The official website for Round Dollar is onecash.asia.

-It is usually not possible to buy alternative cryptocurrencies such as Round Dollar directly using US dollars.
-Investors seeking to trade Round Dollar should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Round Dollar using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Round Dollar directly using US dollars.
+Investors seeking to trade Round Dollar should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Round Dollar using one of the aforementioned exchanges.

 Receive News & Updates for Round Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Round Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.